Lykiardopoulo

-Lykiardopulo was a Greek shipping company founded in Kefalonia, who now go by the name of Neda Maritime.
-The company have also used the name Drake Shipping Co.
+Lykiardopulo was a Greek shipping company founded in Kefalonia, which now goes by the name Neda Maritime.
+The company has also used the name Drake Shipping Co.
 Ltd.

 History

 The Lykiardopoulos family had been involved in shipping since the middle of 18th Century.
 By Lloyds 1904, they were presented as N.G.
-Lykiardinopoulos with a yellow and black quartered flag with the black letters N and L. The 1912 issue presented the company as N.D.
-Lykiardinopulos with a white flag with red star.
+Lykiardopoulos with a yellow and black quartered flag with the black letters N and L. The 1912 issue presented the company as N.D.
+Lykiardopulos with a white flag with red star.